Photo of author

 Tetralogy of Fallot (TOF) is a congenital heart condition characterized by four defects: Because of these structural flaws, blood is poorly oxygenated when pumped to the rest of the body.
 Because the blood does not contain enough oxygen, infants may display a bluish discoloration (cyanosis) of the skin, nails, and lips.
 Tetralogy of Fallot is … Read more

-Anaphylaxis Nursing Diagnosis & Care Plan
+Anaphylaxis: Nursing Diagnoses & Care Plans

 Anaphylaxis is an acute hypersensitivity reaction with potentially life-threatening consequences.
 It is often a sudden, multi-system, widespread allergic reaction.
 Anaphylaxis frequently results in death if untreated because it quickly progresses to respiratory failure.
 Anaphylactic reactions have traditionally been classified as Immunoglobulin E (IgE)-mediated responses, whereas anaphylactoid reactions are IgE-independent responses.
 The clinical condition and treatment … Read more

-Stress Overload Nursing Diagnosis & Care Plan
+Stress Overload Nursing Diagnosis & Care Plans

 Osteomyelitis Nursing Diagnosis & Care Plan